civboot/civlua/zoa/README.md

 Zoa is a serialization and type framework inspired by protobuf and capnproto.
 It's primary goals are:

-* Specify types that are valid across language paradigms (especially C + Lua)
+* Specify types that are valid across language paradigms (especially C and Lua)
 * Be able to serialize/deserialize types specified by Zoa to/from any language

 Zoa is part of the [Civboot] project which aims to create a very simple while